pavelhoral/wrensec-docs/Java-Style-Guide.md

 ##### 4.8.2.1 One variable per declaration, per line
 Every variable declaration (field or local) must declare only one variable on the same line: declarations such as `int a, b;` are not used.

-**Exceptions:** Multiple _local_ variable may share the same declaration in the following circumstances:
+**Exceptions:** Multiple _local_ variables may share the same declaration in the following circumstances:
 - in the header of a `for` loop.
 - when the name of each variable is on its own line.